-- Removal of requirement to shred treated RMW5: - Flexibility for treatment facilities to establish operating parameters specific to the treatment unit and waste stream rather than defaulting to general regulatory performance standards for a particular treatment method; - Multiple options for the effective cleaning and disinfection of reusable containers; - Multiple options for packaging of treated RMW; and. - Removal of permit expirations after 10 years and required renewals6; permits will now be valid for the life of the facility, consistent with permits issued under the VSWMR.
+Removal of requirement to shred treated RMW; Flexibility for treatment facilities to establish operating parameters specific to the treatment unit and waste stream rather than defaulting to general regulatory performance standards for a particular treatment method; Multiple options for the effective cleaning and disinfection of reusable containers; Multiple options for packaging of treated RMW; and, Removal of permit expirations after 10 years and required renewals; permits will now be valid for the life of the facility, consistent with permits issued under the VSWMR.
 The addition of Category A waste management requirements will allow department staff to better respond to the next Ebola or similar emerging disease outbreak.
 The added requirements for Category A waste include management of the waste, packaging requirements, storage protocols, and best treatment practices.
 While also an impact, adding validation procedures and improving periodic challenge testing requirements for RMW treatment facilities provides the benefit of helping to identify and correct any compliance issues with ineffective or failing treatment equipment sooner than would be expected under the existing regulation.
+Finally, the additions to the regulation for Category A waste and testing of treatment units are also intended to provide the benefit of better protections for human health.